India wicketkeeper Pant injured in car crash

 The team did not give details on the 25-year-old's injuries.

+"We are all concerned but thankfully he is stable," Singh said in a statement.

+National Cricket Academy chairman and former test batsman VVS Laxman wished Pant a speedy recovery.

 "Praying for Rishabh Pant.
-Thankfully he is out of danger," former national team batsman VVS Laxman said on Twitter.
+Thankfully he is out of danger," Laxman tweeted.

+"Hope you're on the mend and back on your feet soon," tweeted the former Australia captain.

-Pant was part of the test squad that sealed a 2-0 series victory over Bangladesh this month.
-He was not named in India's Twenty20 and ODI squads for matches against Sri Lanka next month.
+Pant was part of the India test squad that sealed a 2-0 series victory over Bangladesh this month.
+He was not named in their Twenty20 and ODI squads for matches against Sri Lanka next month.

+(Writing by Amlan Chakraborty; Reporting by Saurabh Sharma in Lucknow and Shrivathsa Sridhar in Bengaluru; Editing by Peter Rutherford)